First Honduran Civil War: Background

 In April the general elections were held and Nazario Soriano was the winner by the National Party of Honduras, unknown to the entire population, since Soriano was Honduran, but had always resided abroad due to his appointment as consul of Honduras in the city of New Orleans, United States of America.
 The detractors took up arms against the government and the alleged rigged succession, where Bertrand's sponsored was the only candidate with options.

 Among the presidential candidates were: Colonel and lawyer Jerónimo J. Reina Minister of War, Francisco J. Mejía, Alberto de Jesús Membreño Vásquez who was the official candidate of the National Party of Honduras who was arrested and taken to Guatemala supposedly to protect his life and the politician and general Rafael Salvador López Gutiérrez candidate of the Liberal Party of Honduras.
 Then in July, Bertrand suspends the guarantees of the civil rights of citizens, all in order that there are no elections and impose his successor, this was the trigger for the civil war.

 In July, Antonio López Gutiérrez, brother of General López Gutiérrez and Minister of Honduras in Washington, D.C. secretly requested the State Department to take steps to ensure free elections in Honduras.

 Among the leaders of the rebellion were the Intibucan officers Vicente Tosta Carrasco, who was Mayor of the Plaza de Intibucá and when Bertrand declared himself dictator, Tosta was deposed and imprisoned for being a political opponent, then released by his allies and promoted to colonel.
 He was joined by his compadre and countryman Colonel Gregorio Ferrera and J. Ernesto Alvarado, among other officers who swore to remove Bertrand from power and join General Rafael López Gutiérrez, who had sought collaboration with the Liberals of Guatemala and the Conservatives of Guatemala.
-Nicaragua also had the approval of the richest man in Honduras, at that time Don Santos Soto Rosales, who granted his residence for the meetings of the rebel group among whom were the citizens Manuel Adalid and Gamero, Jesús M. Alvarado, Vicente Mejía Colindres, Carlos Lagos and Marcial Lagos, as well as renowned liberals, including: Raúl Toledo López, López Gutiérrez's nephew, the L icenciado Antonio R. Reina, Abel Gamero graduated from the United States Military Academy and who had been given the designation of Political Agent of the Revolution in Nicaragua, and supplier of arms, ammunition and supplies for the rebel army.
+Nicaragua also had the approval of the richest man in Honduras, at that time Don Santos Soto Rosales, who granted his residence for the meetings of the rebel group among whom were the citizens Manuel Adalid and Gamero, Jesús M. Alvarado, Vicente Mejía Colindres, Carlos Lagos and Marcial Lagos, as well as renowned liberals, including: Raúl Toledo López, López Gutiérrez's nephew, the Licenciado Antonio R. Reina, Abel Gamero graduated from the United States Military Academy and who had been given the designation of Political Agent of the Revolution in Nicaragua, and supplier of arms, ammunition and supplies for the rebel army.